yujunz/gitlab.com-runbooks/README.md

 * Confirm that it is actually an emergency, challenge this: are we losing data?
 Is GitLab.com not working?
 * [Tweet](howto/tweeting-guidelines.md) in a reassuring but informative way to let the people know what's going on
-* Join the `#infrastructure` channel
+* Join the `#production` channel
 * Define a _point person_ or _incident owner_, this is the person that will gather all the data and coordinate the efforts.
 * Organize:
-  * Establish who is the point person on the incident in the `#infrastructure` channel: "@here I'm taking point" and pin the message for the duration of the emergency.
+  * Establish who is the point person on the incident in the `#production` channel: "@here I'm taking point" and pin the message for the duration of the emergency.
   * Start a war room using zoom if it will save time
-  * Share the link in the #infrastructure channel
+  * Share the link in the #production channel
   * If the _point person_ needs someone to do something, give a direct command: _@someone: please run `this` command_
 * Be sure to be in sync - if you are going to reboot a service, say so: _I'm bouncing server X_
 * If you have conflicting information, **stop and think**, bounce ideas, escalate